GSA/fedramp-automation/resources/validations/ui/README.md

-# FedRAMP Validation Suite User Interface
+# FedRAMP Validations User Interface

-This is the user interface for the FedRAMP Validation Suite.
+This is the user interface for the FedRAMP Validations.
 ## Developer Instructions

 This project is built using the node.js version specified in `.nvmrc`.
 To use, run: